zwave-js/node-zwave-js/packages/core/api.md

     updateConfiguration(config: DeepPartial<LogConfig>): void;
 }

-// Warning: (ae-missing-release-tag) "ZWaveLogger" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ZWaveLogger" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type ZWaveLogger<TContext extends LogContext = LogContext> = Omit<Logger, "log"> & {
     log: <T extends TContext>(info: ZWaveLogInfo<T>) => void;
 };

-// Warning: (ae-missing-release-tag) "ZWaveLoggerBase" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ZWaveLoggerBase" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class ZWaveLoggerBase<TContext extends LogContext = LogContext> {